A Strong Haken's Theorem: Verticality in aspherical compression bodies

 We first briefly review some classic facts and terminology for an aspherical compression body $C$, by which we mean that $\bdd_- C$ contains no sphere components.
 Later, sphere components will add a small but interesting amount of complexity to this standard theory.
 See \cite{Sc1} for a fuller account of the classical theory.
 Unstated in that account (and others) is the following elementary observation, which further supports the use of the term ``aspherical":

 \begin{prop} An aspherical compression body $C$ is irreducible. \end{prop} \begin{proof} Let $\Delta$ be the cocores of the $1$-handles used in the construction of $C$ from the collar $\bdd_- C \times I$.
-If $C$ contained a reducing sphere $S$, a standard innermost disk argument on $S \cap \Delta$ would show that there is a reducing sphere in the collar $\bdd_- C \times I$.
-But a collar of a closed orientable surface is clearly irreducible; this follows, for example, from the observation that the collar can be embedded in $R^3$, and in $R^3$ any $2$-sphere bounds a $3$-ball \cite{Sch}. \end{proof}
+If $C$ contained a reducing sphere $S$, that is a sphere that does not bound a ball, a standard innermost disk argument on $S \cap \Delta$ would show that there is a reducing sphere in the collar $\bdd_- C \times I$.
+But since $C$ is assumed to be aspherical, $\bdd_-C$ contains no spheres, and it is classical that a collar of a closed orientable surface that is not a sphere is irreducible.
+(For example, it's universal cover is a collar of $R^2$; the interior of this collar is $R^3$; and $R^3$ is known to be irreducible by the Schonfliess Theorem \cite{Sch}. ) \end{proof}

 \begin{defin} A properly embedded family $(\Delta, \bdd \Delta) \subset (C, \bdd C)$ of disks is a {\em complete collection of meridian disks} for $C$ if $C - \eta(\Delta)$ consists of a collar of $\bdd_- C$ and some $3$-balls. \end{defin}